 Results of attended noise measurements are summarised in Table 4.1.
 Noise contribution from MC was determined for each survey using in-field observations and post-analysis of data as required (eg removing higher frequencies that are not mine related where applicable).
-Attended noise monitoring was completed during the evening and night periods on 20 June 2022.
-An additional noise monitoring survey was undertaken at RA2 during the night period on 22 June 2022.
+Attended noise monitoring was completed during the evening and night periods on 15 August 2022.

 The meteorological data for the monitoring period was sourced from MC's meteorological station to determine relevant noise limits in accordance with the NMP.
-Meteorological conditions were 'standard' or 'noise-enhancing' at the time of the monitoring and, in accordance with the NMP, the standard noise limits shown in Table 2.1 applied for all seven 15-minute attended noise measurements.
+Meteorological conditions were 'standard' or 'noise-enhancing' at the time of the monitoring and, in accordance with the NMP, the standard noise limits shown in Table 2.1 applied for all six 15-minute attended noise measurements.

-Site noise was inaudible during six of the seven measurements; the exception was during the night measurement at RA2 on 22 June 2022.
-Typically, when a particular source is not audible above local ambient noise levels, the likely contribution of that source is at least 10 dB below the measured background (L{A90}) level.
-For most of these measurements when site noise was inaudible, the measured $L{A90,15\text{min}}$ noise level was no greater than 10 dB above the applicable $L{Aeq,15\text{min}}$ limit.
-For the evening measurement at RA1 on 20 June 2022, the measured $L{A90,15\text{min}}$ noise level (ie 48 dB $L{A90,15\text{min}}$) was noted to have been strongly influenced by noise from road traffic.
-Therefore, the site $L{Aeq,15\text{min}}$ noise contributions during these measurements when site noise was inaudible are considered to have satisfied the applicable noise limits.
+Site noise was inaudible during four of the six measurements; the exception was during both the evening and night measurements at RA2.
+Typically, when a particular source is not audible above local ambient noise levels, the likely contribution of that source is at least 10 dB below the measured background ( $L{A90}$ ) level.
+For all of the four measurements when site noise was inaudible, the measured $L{A90,15min}$ noise level was no greater than 10 dB above the applicable $L{Aeq,15min}$ limit.
+Therefore, the site $L{Aeq,15min}$ noise contributions during these measurements when site noise was inaudible are considered to have satisfied the applicable noise limits.

-For the measurement when site noise was audible at RA2 on 22 June 2022, site noise contributions satisfied the relevant noise limits.
+For the measurements when site noise was audible at RA2 (evening and night periods), site noise contributions satisfied the relevant noise limits.

-Low frequency noise was assessed by comparing the site one-third octave noise levels to the NPfI one-third octave LFN thresholds when the site was audible (ie at RA2).
-In accordance with Fact sheet C of the NPfI, LFN modifying factor adjustments were found to be not relevant at RA2 or any of the other locations.
+Low frequency noise was assessed by comparing the site one-third octave noise levels to the NPfl one-third octave LFN thresholds when the site was audible (ie at RA2).
+In accordance with Fact sheet C of the NPfl, LFN modifying factor adjustments were found to be not relevant at RA2 or any of the other locations.

-Noise contributions from MC (L{Aeq,15min} and L{Amax}) were determined to have satisfied the noise limits at all locations for this round of noise monitoring, as per the NMP.
+Noise contributions from MC ( $L{Aeq,15min}$ and $L{Amax}$ ) were determined to have satisfied the noise limits at all locations for this round of noise monitoring, as per the NMP.

-Table 4.1 MC attended noise monitoring results - June 2022
+Table 4.1 MC attended noise monitoring results - August 2022